Blogging Mistakes that Every Blogger Should Know About

 - Creating long and clunky URLS.
 The original Url for this page was going to be: http://thegardeningcook.com/avoid-these-blogging-mistakes-to-make-your-blog-better, and I edited it to be: http://thegardeningcook.com/blogging-mistakes/.
 You will do better in the SEO landscape if you have recognizable words in the URL which are those that people use to search.
 Don’t make it hard to find you with long and clunky URLS.

-If you avoid these 10 blogging mistakes, you will have a better than average chance of getting your content noticed by Google, and also will succeed in getting lots of followers.
+If you avoid these 10 blogging mistakes, and rely on some good blogging resources, you will have a better than average chance of getting your content noticed by Google, and also will succeed in getting lots of followers.
 Can you think of other things that will be costly blogging mistakes for your blog?
 I’d love to hear about them in the content section below.